kubernetes/website/content/en/docs/concepts/configuration/scheduler-perf-tuning.md

 fashion.
 You can imagine that Nodes are in an array.
 The scheduler starts from the start of the array and checks feasibility of the nodes until it finds enough Nodes as specified by `percentageOfNodesToScore`.
-For the next Pod, the scheduler continues from the point in the array that it stopped when checking feasibility of the previous Pod.
+For the next Pod, the scheduler continues from the point in the Node array that it stopped at when checking feasibility of Nodes for the previous Pod.

 If Nodes are in multiple zones, the scheduler iterates over Nodes in various zones to ensure that Nodes from different zones are considered in the